hdShang/arxiv-daily/docs/cs-AI/2025-09-11/papers/250909677v2-the-illusion-of-diminishing-returns-measuring-long-horizon-execution.md

 ---
 layout: default
-title: The Illusion of Diminishing Returns: Measuring Long Horizon Execution in LLMs
+title: "The Illusion of Diminishing Returns: Measuring Long Horizon Execution in LLMs"
 ---

 # The Illusion of Diminishing Returns: Measuring Long Horizon Execution in LLMs